harvard-lts/FitsTester/README.txt

 TODO:

-- Use Error Log file
-- Add more logging
+- capture FITS standard output
 - use enum in a better way
+- Write an actual user's guide and config doc